ijortengab/bash/functions/code-generator-parse-options/dev/README.md

-# Code Generator for Parsing Options in Command Line Arguments.
+# Code Generator for Parsing Options in Command Line Arguments

 Attention: